gianlucagiudice/promptify/README.md

   # FILE: path/to/your/file.ext
   # ===============================================================
   ```
-* On macOS, copies the result to your clipboard for easy pasting into LLM interfaces.
+* Automatically copies the result to your clipboard for easy pasting into LLM interfaces.